 You might as well look for someone to take over the property and handle the remaining months of the rental term.
 This might be a bit tricky though as you need to ensure there is no delayed payment and the apartment is at proper upkeep until being turned over to the landlord at the conclusion of the rental contract.

-If you owned the property, it may take time to get a buyer unless you’ll put it at rates lower than the market.
+If you owned the property, it may take time to get a buyer unless you’ll put it at rates lower than the market or maintain ownership and receive monthly rental income.
 But you still have to settle agent fees, taxes and government rates.

 - Utilities (phone, Internet, electricity, gas, water)